Magento extension development can be hard work but also highly rewarding.

 - Giving back to the community - development and support of our free extensions, blog posts, open-source code contributions, conference presentations ...

 Being your own boss comes with risk.
-As I’m writing this, it’s early 2017 and the future of Magento 2 is still uncertain - how soon it will take off, how many users it will attract, and how much the target audience will change.
+Back when Magento 2 was a new platform, our future business was uncertain - how soon would M2 will take off, how many users would it attract, and how much the target audience would change.
 I made a consious decision in 2015 to be an early adopter of Magento 2 and have invested a lot of time and money into Magento 2 extension development since then.
-As most developers and agencies know, the market for Magento 2 is only just starting to emerge while the market for Magento 1 is slowly tapering off.
-Going all in on Magento 2 is certainly not a quick win, but I'm confident that this decision will pay off in the long term.
+As an extension developer, you need to constantly keep up to date and be prepared to reinvent your business.

 Myth 4: I don’t really need to buy a new license each time I use the extension (extension developers make enough sales already)...